 - Now add both chocolate chunks and almonds (image below, left).
 It will seem like too much but have patience and use a spatula to mix everything until you have a smooth dough (image below, right).

-Take into account that the larger the scoop the bigger the space between cookies.
-They expand quite a lot during baking.
+- Very large cookies: the larger the scoop the bigger the space between cookies.
+Depending on the size, they expand quite a lot during baking.

 These caramelized white chocolate almond cookies embrace all that I love about easy, one-bowl cookies.